Frequently Asked QuestionsIf you're wondering, chances are someone else has asked the same question.

 Is there a KBF Military Discount?

 Yes, there is.
 We appreciate the sacrifices being made by active duty military personnel and those who have served in the past.
-To qualify one must:
+The discount code to use at checkout is: MIL10

 The military discount does not extend to family members (spouse, siblings, parents, children) or extended family.